 Croatia: Petra Kovacevic

 Antranig: Since returning in 2016, Croatia has taken a kitchen sink approach to Eurovision — from daring costume changes to outrageous vocalists.
 Despite the variety, neither Nina nor Jacques managed to break into the top ten.
-Perhaps it’s time to go back to basics — some good old Balkan ethno-pop.
+Perhaps it’s time to go back to basics.
 Petra Kovacevic would be the perfect artist for the job.
 She has the attitude, the voice and the body needed to leave a big impression on the Eurovision stage.
 Her 2014 single “Buka, Galama” shows off her talents best.

 Cyprus: Sophia Patsalides